zml72062/pebble_game/README.md

 ## Tests

-We provide two tests to verify the correctness of our implementation.
+We provide three tests to verify the correctness of our implementation.

 ### Path and cycle counting power for $k$-FWL